-A superlative cast also plays the quartet of scientists into their underwater journey.
+A superlative cast also plays the quartet of scientists on their underwater journey.

-Sharon Stone is the biologist, an emotionally and psychologically fragile woman, physically strong and extremely determined in imposing her reasons.
+Sharon Stone is a biologist, an emotionally and psychologically fragile woman, physically strong and extremely determined in imposing her reasons.

 Samuel L. Jackson is a wise and arrogant mathematician.
 This man feels superior to all but is actually the first to guess the truth or solve the most challenging problems.